codefoster/codefoster.com/source/_posts/myword.md

 });
 ```

 Simple, eh?
-That's the way it's supposed to be.
+That&#39;s the way it&#39;s supposed to be.
 I want to get then items and _then_ I want to push each of the results into my WinJS.Binding.List (here called hubItemList).

 Now the grid on my hub is bound to a List that gets populated with data _after_ the application data has been loaded and _after_ the getHubItemsAsync method has projected the application data to look how we want it to look.

 Phew!
 This JavaScript stuff is pretty crazy.
-It's pretty awesome though.
+It&#39;s pretty awesome though.

 Happy promise keeping!